 The soil's internal friction angle also exhibited a significant negative correlation with wetting and drying cycles, as indicated in Table 2.
 The recurrent shrinkage and swelling of soils induced irreversible changes in soil pore structure and led to more prominent pore clusters and crack formation in soil samples that affected the mechanical behaviour of soil significantly, as discussed above.
-This has been confirmed in Table 2, where X-ray CT-derived macroporosity, pore diameter, pore shape index and pore length were the significant predictors for undrained shear strength, undrained elastic modulus and angle on internal friction of soil subjected to increasing wetting and drying cycles.
+This is confirmed in Table 2, where X-ray CT-derived macroporosity, pore diameter, pore shape index, and pore length are shown to be the significant predictors for undrained shear strength, undrained elastic modulus, and angle of internal friction of soil subjected to increasing wetting and drying cycles.